 The Great White North has been famous for wildlife before the country of Canada was born over 150 years ago.

 The tourists coming to the Canadian Rockies had never seen so much wildlife in their entire lives.
-The news started to spread and not before long hunters and wildlife enthusiasts were flocking to the major hubs of Banff and Jasper.
+The news started to spread and not before long hunters were flocking to the major hubs of Banff and Jasper.
 And they did some serious killing....

-Although it took them a while, Parks Canada finally decided that hunting all creatures, at such an uncontrolled, unsustainable rate, wasn't really feasible.
+Eventually Parks Canada decided that hunting all creatures at such an uncontrolled, unsustainable rate, was doing a lot of damage.

 At one point during the peak of this hunting epidemic, 86% of all Canadian beavers had been killed.
 Thankfully, many species are now protected and hunting is heavily monitored as it should be!